The Missing Cross to Purity

 having an eye over all things that are uncertain,

-as cities, houses, lands, goods, and as things below.
+such as cities, houses, lands, goods, and things below.

 Possess them as if you did not;

-and they that marry, as if they did not;
+and those who marry, as if they did not;

 yet as having a city, whose maker and builder is God,